Brett Johns: Bellator MMA

 On 2 October 2020, Johns revealed he had signed a multi-fight deal with Bellator MMA after testing free agency when his UFC contract expired.
 Johns was expected to make his Bellator debut on 21 May 2021 at Bellator 259 against Matheus Mattos.
-However, Mattos pulled out from the bout after contracting COVID-19 and was replaced by Former Titan FC Bantamweight Champion Danny Sabatello.
+However, Mattos pulled out from the bout after contracting COVID-19 and was replaced by former Titan FC bantamweight champion Danny Sabatello.
 Johns lost the bout via unanimous decision.

 Johns was scheduled to face Érik Pérez on 16 October 2021 at Bellator 268.
 However on 5 October it was announced that Perez was injured and the bout was scrapped.

 Johns faced Khurshed Kakhorov on 25 February 2022 at Bellator 275.
 He won the bout via ground and pound TKO in the third round.

 Johns was scheduled to face James Gallagher on 23 September 2022 at Bellator 285.
-However in August, it was announced that Gallagher pulled out of the bout due to unknown reasons.
+However in August, it was announced that Gallagher pulled out of the bout for unknown reasons.
 Jordan Winski was picked as a replacement for Gallagher.
 Johns won the bout via unanimous decision.

+Johns was scheduled to face Marcirley Alves on 12 May 2023 at Bellator 296.
+However, the week of the event, Johns pulled out due to staph infection.

+Professional Fighters League

+After completing his contract, Johns signed with the PFL and made his debut against David Tonatiuh Crol on 8 December 2023 at PFL Europe 4.
+He won the fight by TKO in the third round.

+Johns faced Timur Khizriev on 19 April 2024 at PFL 3 (2024).
+He lost the bout via unanimous decision.

+Johns was scheduled to face Ádám Borics on 28 June 2024 at PFL 6, but Borics pulled out and was replaced by Tyler Diamond.
+He lost the fight via unanimous decision.